Harald Beyer (politician)

-Harald Ricardo Beyer Burgos (born April 2, 1964) is a Chilean economist and researcher.
+Harald Ricardo Beyer Burgos (born 2 April 1964) is a Chilean economist and researcher.
 Former member of the Presidential Advisory Councils of Education under the government of Michelle Bachelet.

-He served as Minister of Education of Chile from December 29, 2011 to April 17, 2013, when he was impeached because of his failure to address for-profit activity in universities (which is illegal).
+He served as Minister of Education of Chile from 29 December 2011 to 17 April 2013, when he was impeached because of his failure to address for-profit activity in universities (which is illegal).

 He subsequently became executive director of the Centro de Estudios Públicos, a right-wing think tank in Santiago under the presidency of Eliodoro Matte.
 He is now vice-chancellor of the Adolfo Ibáñez University.